cksoftwaretech/wangfuk/EVIDENCE.md

 **🚨 Significance:**

 A landmark court case and subsequent academic analysis reveal the "Business Model" of Hong Kong's bid-rigging cartels.
-The conviction of **Yau Sui-tin** (丘瑞田) in the Garden Vista case proved that bribes to key figures (MC Chairman, Management Company) constituted **17%** of the total contract value.
+The conviction of **Yau Shui-tin** (丘瑞田) in the Garden Vista case proved that bribes to key figures (MC Chairman, Management Company) constituted **17%** of the total contract value.

 **1. The "17%" Benchmark:**
 *   **The Garden Vista Formula:** 10% to MC Chairman + 6% to Management Co.
 Executive + 1% to Property Manager = **17% Kickback**.